tlswg/snip/draft-thomson-tls-snip.md

 discover server instances that support all incompatible protocols in the scope.

-In particular, a server that is discovered using forms of DNS-based name resolution other than SVCB uses the default protocol authentication scope.
-This discovery method does not provide enough information to locate other incompatible protocols.
+In particular, a server that is discovered using forms of DNS-based name resolution other than SVCB uses the default protocol authentication scope; see
+{{default}}.
+Discovering services in this way does not provide enough information to locate other incompatible protocols.

 For instance, an HTTPS server that is discovered using purely A or AAAA records (and CNAME or DNAME records) might advertise support for incompatible protocols,